Diploma in Pharmaceutical Science (N73)

 This module aims to equip students with an understanding of current Good Manufacturing Practice regulations for pharmaceuticals and related products.
 Various aspects, such as attributes of materials, labelling, materials in process, finished pharmaceuticals, manufacturing validation, quality control, personnel and facilities are covered.

-Pathology (3 Credit Units)
+Pathology & Pharmacology I (4 Credit Units)

-Pharmaceutical Analysis (5 Credit Units)
+Pharmaceutical Biotechnology (4 Credit Units)

 Applied Biostatistics (3 Credit Units)